harperreed/goflipdot/README.md

 - Internal packages to handle different aspects of the flipdot communication and control.
 - Unit tests to ensure the reliability and correctness of the code.

+## History

+This is a port of `pyflipdot` to Go.
+The original `pyflipdot` project can be found [here](https://github.com/briggySmalls/pyflipdot).

+`pyflipdot` was built based off of John Whittington's [blog post](https://engineer.john-whittington.co.uk/2017/11/adventures-flippy-flip-dot-display/) and his node.js driver [node-flipdot](https://github.com/tuna-f1sh/node-flipdot)

 ## How to Use 📚

 ### Setup